WeblateOrg/docker-compose/README.md

 ## Rebuilding the weblate docker image

-The `docker-compose` files can be found in the `master` branch of https://github.com/WeblateOrg/docker.
+The `docker-compose` files can be found in https://github.com/WeblateOrg/docker-compose.
-The weblate docker image is built from the `docker` branch of https://github.com/WeblateOrg/docker.
+The weblate docker image is built from https://github.com/WeblateOrg/docker.